Victorious3/MGC/README.md

 6. Doubleclick the newly added entry.
 7. Under "Solution" in the Team Explorer window, click "New..."
 8. Choose "Empty Project"
-9. Make sure "Create director for solution" is unchecked
+9. Make sure "Create directory for solution" is unchecked
 10. Give it a name and click "OK"
 11. In Solution Explorer, rightclick "Header Files" choose Add -> New Filter.
 Name the filter "ini".
 12. Rightclick the newly created filter and choose Add -> Existing Item...